 Conclusion

 With some guidance, the configuration gets done within a matter of a few minutes.
 You’ll be able to bring better speeds, coverage & features to your household.
-In case you feel apprehensive about doing the configuration, seek the help of a professional.
+If you prefer, we recommend hiring an IT expert to help you with the configuration.